mongodb/mongo-odbc-driver/README.md

-Open the Microsoft ODBC Administrator (64-bit) and verify that "MONGODB_ODBC_DRIVER" appears under "System DSN".
+Open the Microsoft ODBC Administrator (64-bit) and verify that "MongoDB Atlas SQL ODBC Driver" appears under "System DSN".

 ### 32-bit
 Follow the validation steps listed in the 64-bit section, but make sure to use the 32-bit Microsoft ODBC Administrator.
 Additionally, the registry keys should be listed under `HKEY_LOCAL_MACHINE\SOFTWARE\Wow6432Node\ODBC` instead of `HKEY_LOCAL_MACHINE\SOFTWARE\ODBC`, and the dll path must point to the 32-bit version of the driver.